 This book contains examples of:

-Be Careful What You Wish For: Serena Joy spent most of her pre-Gilead career as a televangelist promoting "traditional family values" (i.e. women should stay in the kitchen and aspire to be baby-factories, etc).
-But now that everything she preached for has been instituted into Gilead's laws, she is less than pleased with the new situation.
+Be Careful What You Wish For: Serena Joy spent most of her pre-Gilead career as a televangelist promoting "traditional family values" (i.e. women should Stay in the Kitchen and aspire to be Baby-Factories, etc).
+But now that everything she preached for has been instituted by the Republic of Gilead, she is not so pleased with the new situation.
 (This may be an oblique Take That to conservative activist Phyllis Schlafly, who campaigned against the Equal Rights Amendment in the US on the grounds that it would destroy women's traditional role in the home, but was herself a lawyer who failed to follow this in her own life.)
+Offred's monologue invokes this trope:

 Broken Pedestal: When Offred meets Moira at Jezebel's.
 Prior to this all she knew was that Moira had overcome an Aunt and escaped - she is understandably shaken to find her in her current position, not just because of the role but because she's finally been broken.